-• The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.

-• The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-\\NOTE: All Swarthmore aid awards are loan-free\\
+NOTE: All Swarthmore aid awards are loan-free

-H5 population: 2022 undergraduate class who started at Swarthmore as first-time students and received a bachelor's degree between July 1, 2021 and June 30, 2022 (n=379) Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate-borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-81 21% \$25,795 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
-72 19% \$14,281 С Institutional loan programs.
-3 1% Not presented due to small number of students D State loan programs.
-0 0% \$0 Е Private student loans made by a bank or lender.
-17 4% \$61,849
+H5 population: 2024 undergraduate class who started at Swarthmore as first-time students and received a bachelor's degree between July 1, 2023 and June 30, 2024 (n=403).
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans В Federal Ioan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans С Institutional loan programs Not presented due to the small numbe D State loan programs Е Private student loans made by a bank or lender

-Aid to Undergraduate Degree-seeking Nonresidents
+H6-H7: Aid to Undergraduate Degree-seeking Nonresidents

-Report numbers and dollar amounts for the same academic year checked in item H1
+• Report numbers and dollar amounts for the same academic year checked in item H1

-H6.
-Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresidents:

-✓ Institutional need-based scholarship or grant aid is available ☐ Institutional non-need-based scholarship or grant aid is available ☐ Institutional scholarship and grant aid is not available
+- H6.
+Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresidents: - □ Institutional need-based scholarship or grant aid is available - □ Institutional non-need-based scholarship or grant aid is available - □ Institutional scholarship and grant aid is not available